-- Press Menu and select Services > Radio inhibit. - You can also inhibit another radio from the Options menu of its address book entry. - 2 If an address book is configured, you can select to either dial a number or show the address book.
+1 Press Menu and select Services > Radio inhibit.

+2 If an address book is configured, you can select to either dial a number or show the address book.

-- 3 Scroll to the radio you wish to make inoperable. - 4 Press Send to
+- 3 Scroll to the radio you wish to make inoperable. - 4 Press Send to.